canjs/can-derive/README.md

 In general, it is preferable to use `can-derive` over alternative approaches when:

 - Your source list contains 10 or more items
-- You would need to perform a `diff` operation in an alternative approach

-The latter case will be fulfilled when you need to render the filtered list in the DOM.
-Since `can-derive` generates change events, the `diff` step is no longer necessary when re-rendering a filtered list in the DOM.
+- You need to know how the filtered list changed, for instance when rendering in the DOM.

 ## Contributing